niyibi250/My-BRAND-NIYIBIZI/UI/README.md

 # Frontend Portfolio Website

 Welcome to the Frontend Portfolio Website repository!
-This repository contains the frontend code for my personal portfolio website, showcasing my projects, skills, and experiences as a frontend developer.
+This repository contains the frontend code for my personal portfolio website, showcasing my projects, skills, and experiences as a developer.

 ## Table of Contents